-Now that you have made the decision to have a total shoulder replacement surgery, our highly trained staff is here to help you every step of the way.
+Now that you have made the decision to have a total hip replacement surgery, our highly trained staff is here to help you every step of the way.
 We will give you information on your upcoming joint replacement surgery and answer your questions.
-This starts with the pre-operative phase and goes through your recovery at home.
+This starts with the preoperative phase and goes through your recovery at home.